-33. Clause 37 provides for the legal procedure and evidence in respect of landscape architectural matters.
+33. Clause 37 provides for the legal procedure and evidence in respect of project and construction management matters,

 34. Clause 38 seeks to provide for rectification of errors and exemptions.

 35. Clause 39 provides for the liability of the council, the registrar, or any member, committee or a staff member of the council and registered persons.